 Another possible medical treatment for leukemia is a stem-cell transplant, or SCT.
 This procedure involves transplanting stem cells acquired from a sibling, an unrelated donor, or possibly from umbilical cord blood into the child with leukemia.
 STC replaces stem cells damaged by cancer with stem cells that function normally, producing healthy, normal blood cells.

 Children who receive chemotherapy or SCT may experience other side effects, including:

 - Changes in sensation, particularly in the feet.

 - Muscle weakness.

 The lengthy treatment also may result in weakness and a loss of the ability to participate in activities like other children.
 Physical therapists apply strategies to modify play and learning activities, and encourage children to take part in fun activities that promote their normal growth and development during treatment.

 Can This Injury or Condition Be Prevented?

 The exact cause of leukemia is not known.
-Risk factors include both genetic and environmental factors.
+Risk factors include both genetics and the child's environment.
 Syndromes, such as Down syndrome and Li-Fraumeni syndrome, and genetic disorders, such as neurofibromatosis and Fanconi anemia, increase a child's risk of developing leukemia.
 Inherited immune-system conditions also increase the risk of leukemia.
-Siblings of a child who have been diagnosed with leukemia have a slightly increased risk of also developing the disease.
+Siblings of a child diagnosed with leukemia have a slightly increased risk of developing the disease.